 - An infinitive verb in Spanish is one that ends in -ar, -er, and -ir.

 If you already have the present simple conjugations of the verb ir memorized, then this form will be very easy for you!
 If not, you can use this following chart to refresh your memory:

-You have everything you need to form the futuro próximo.
-But…when should you use it?
+Now, you have everything you need to form the futuro próximo.
+But, when do you use it?

 Lo voy a hacer ahorita. – I am going to do it right now (soon).

 ¿Vas a venir con nosotros? – Are you going to come with us?

 The type of plans that use the near future tense are more tentative that we’re currently making and they’re not exactly set in stone.
 Maybe you haven’t yet bought your flight to Mexico yet, but you are looking for a cheap one.
 Maybe your friend hasn’t invited everyone to the party yet, but she marked it down in her calendar.

 Vamos a ir de vacaciones a México en diciembre. – We’re going on vacation to Mexico in December.

 Ella va a tener una fiesta el sábado. – She’s going to have a party on Saturday.